mviniciusca/warriorfolio/README.md

 ### ✨ Features

-###### New in v2.1.4 April, 2025
+###### New in v2.1.5 May, 2025

+- Juno: the very first theme for Warriorfolio 2
+- Quickbar for easy access to all modules
-- 🖼️ New Portfolio Gallery with improved layout, now featuring an independent URL system
+- New Portfolio Gallery
-- 🖱️ Icon positioning options on buttons 🖱️
-- 🔥 Enhanced performance for faster load times
+- Dashboard Layout Redesign

 ##### Inside the box
 - 📝 Blog and Portfolio with advanced features